Contents

 Gradually work on your side splits to increase flexibility in your adductors and hamstrings.

-Variations of the Side Kick
+Side Kick Variations

 The side kick can be adapted in several ways to suit different scenarios: